OfficeDev/Office-Add-in-samples/Samples/office-add-in-commands/word/README.md

 ## Applies to

-- PowerPoint on Windows, Mac, and in a browser.
+- Word on Windows, Mac, and in a browser.

 ## Prerequisites

 - Microsoft 365 - You can get a [free developer sandbox](https://developer.microsoft.com/microsoft-365/dev-program#Subscription) that provides a renewable 90-day Microsoft 365 E5 developer subscription.

-## Run the sample on PowerPoint on the web
+## Run the sample on Word on the web

 This sample is hosted directly from this GitHub repo.
 Use the following steps to sideload the manifest.xml file to see the sample run.

-1. Download the **manifest.xml** file from the sample folder for PowerPoint.
+1. Download the **manifest.xml** file from the sample folder for Word.
 1. Open [Office on the web](https://office.live.com/).
-1. Choose **PowerPoint**, and then open a new document.
+1. Choose **Word**, and then open a new document.
 1. On the **Insert** tab on the ribbon in the **Add-ins** section, choose **Office Add-ins**.
 1. On the **Office Add-ins** dialog, select the **MY ADD-INS** tab, choose **Manage My Add-ins**, and then **Upload My Add-in**.